thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/microcontrollers/thingsboard-arduino-library-install-block.md

 {% endif %}

+{% if OLEDInstallationRequired == "true" %}

+Also, to control display we should install the Adafruit SSD1306 library.

+{% assign oledInstallation='
+    ===
+        image: /images/devices-library/basic/arduino-ide/install-adafruit-ssd1306.png,
+        title: Put into library search field "Adafruit SSD1306" and install the library - "Adafruit SSD1306 by Adafruit" '%}

+{% include images-gallery.liquid showListImageTitles="true" imageCollection=oledInstallation %}

+{% endif %}

 {% if wifininaInstallationRequired == "true" %}

 Also, for boards, based on RP2040 chip we should install the "WiFiNINA" library.